-Sadly, it will be some time before the Gardens return to the state described by Lewisham Council because new housing is being built on the site of what must have been the original Hatcham Iron Works, and latterly the Packham Glass Works.
+Sadly, it will be some time before the Gardens return to the state described by Lewisham Council.
+New housing is being built on the site of what must have been the original Hatcham Iron Works, and latterly the Packham Glass Works.
 Have some of the Gardens been sacrificed?

-A small grassy area with some rather sad wooden sculptures and two messy fountains remains under a large walnut tree on the narrow walkway between Kender Street and Pomeroy Street.
+And there is a small grassy area with some rather sad wooden sculptures and two messy fountains under a large walnut tree on the narrow walkway between Kender Street and Pomeroy Street.

-And opposite the Gardens, across the walkway between Kender and Pomeroy Streets, is this open space – more scope for gardens?
+Opposite the Gardens, across the walkway between Kender and Pomeroy Streets, is this open space between houses and blocks of flats – could this offer more scope for gardens?

-We have to wait to see what happens with this garden, which Peabody says will be restored from 2020 onwards, and hope it will not be reduced in size.
+We have to wait to see what happens to Hatcham Gardens, which Peabody says will be restored from 2020 onwards, and hope it will not be reduced in size.